lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/README.md

 Using [rdf-validate-shacl](https://github.com/zazuko/rdf-validate-shacl), and [RDF-JS](https://rdf.js.org/), we've created some example code in typescript for instance validation, concept validation.

 Compile first using `tsc`, run concept examples: `npm run start-concepts`, run instance examples: `npm run start-instances`.

+# Lessons learned

+An overview of the lessons learned while experimenting with shacl can be found [here](lessons-learned.md).